cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/03-ERD-to-relational/ERD-to-relational.rst

 This chapter assumes you are familiar with the basics of the relational model of the database, including tables and primary and foreign key constraints.
 The necessary foundations are covered in either Part I (Chapters 1.1, 1.7) or Part III (Chapters ???).

-There are many ways to represent the relational database: logical or physical data models (:numref:`Chapter {number} <structural-models-chapter>`), text or tabular descriptions, or SQL code.
+There are many ways to represent the relational database: logical or physical data models (:numref:`Chapter {number} <other-notations-chapter>`), text or tabular descriptions, or SQL code.
 Which you use will depend on your development process and needs.
 In this chapter, we will provide simple text descriptions in tabular format.

 We start with the basic conversion rules, converting pieces of our example data model as we go.
 The full set of tables resulting from our conversion is given at the end of the chapter.